spatie/docs.spatie.be-old/resources/views/laravel-backup/v3/introduction.md

 title: Introduction
 ---

-This Laravel 5 package creates a backup of your application.
+This **Laravel 5** package creates a backup of your application.
 The backup is a zipfile that contains all files in the directories you specify along with a dump of your database.
-The backup can be stored on [any of the filesystems you have configured in Laravel 5](http://laravel.com/docs/5.0/filesystem).
+The backup can be stored on [any of the filesystems](http://laravel.com/docs/5.0/filesystem)  you have configured in Laravel 5.

 Feeling paranoid about backups?
-No problem!
+Don't be!
 You can backup your application to multiple filesystems at once.

 Once installed, making a backup of your files and databases is very easy.
 Just issue this artisan command: